GiorgiCoelho/laravel-api-query-builder/README.md

 The $extraParameters is also included on config.php, so you can utilize it if you have a default value from a column that in every query to database you want to insert.
 .

+### Publish config file

+If you want to change default limit, orderBy and excludedParameters parameters, run this command on the terminal:

+php artisan vendor:publish --provider="Gfcd\Laravel\Api\ApiQueryBuilderServiceProvider"